yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 #### 2-4-1.
 Searching by Title, etc.

-Search book records that contain the specified text in title, author, description, or impressions.
+Search book records that contain the specified text in title, author, description, or comment.

 ![FilterByText](./images/resized/17-1.FilterByText.png)